GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/dataset_maturity_guide.md

 of new products, could represent other stages of product development, or could not yet have passed DEA's quality control standards for a product or service.

-**Provisional products are available for use, but should be used with appropriate caution, due to their provisional nature.**
+**Provisional products are available for use, but should be used with appropriate caution.** See the individual product or service metadata pages for information on product limitations and use.

 Once a product is formally released, it is renamed to remove the provisional tag.